Jay Daniel Thompson

 Dr Jay Daniel Thompson is a Senior Lecturer and Discipline Lead (Digital Communication) in the Bachelor of Professional Communication degree.
 He researches the intersections of journalism, disinformation, digital hostility and media ethics.

-Dr. Thompson is the co-author of two books, both published in 2022: Content Production for Digital Media (with Associate Professor John Weldon) and Fake News in Digital Cultures (with Professor Rob Cover and Dr. Ashleigh Haw).
-He is currently completing a monograph for Routledge on journalistic reportage of conspiracy movements.
+Dr. Thompson is the author of silverchair's Frogstomp (2025) and a co-author of two books published in 2022: Content Production for Digital Media (with Associate Professor John Weldon) and Fake News in Digital Cultures (with Professor Rob Cover and Dr. Ashleigh Haw).
+He is currently completing a monograph for Routledge on the relationship between journalism and conspiracy,

 Dr. Thompson is a recipient or co-recipient of competitive funding from the Australian Research Council and the Australian National University.